-10. Whether the action threatens a violation of Federal, State, or local law or requirements imposed for the protection of the environment.

-The proposed action would be in compliance with all federal, state, and local laws.
-Because the agency has concluded that TwinLink[TM] Cotton is unlikely to pose a plant pest risk, a determination of nonregulated status of TwinLink[TM] Cotton is a response that is consistent with the plant pest provisions of the PPA, the regulations codified in 7 CFR part 340, and the biotechnology regulatory policies in the Coordinated Framework.
-TwinLink[TM] Cotton (events T304-40 x GHB119) is within the scope of the 1992 FDA policy statement concerning regulation of products derived from new plant varieties, including those developed through biotechnology (US-FDA, 1992).
-Bayer has provided the FDA with information on the identity, function, and characterization of the genes, for TwinLink[TM] Cotton, including expression of the gene products.
+Whether the action threatens a violation of Federal, State, or local law or requirements imposed for the protection of the environment.
+The proposed action, a determination of nonregulated status of Event T303-3, would be in compliance with all federal, state, and local laws.
+Because the agency has concluded that Event T303-3 is unlikely to pose a plant pest risk, a determination of nonregulated status of Event T303-3 is a response that is consistent with the plant pest provisions of the PPA, the regulations codified in 7 CFR part 340, and the biotechnology regulatory policies in the Coordinated Framework.
+Similar to the antecedent organism event T304-40, Event T303-3 is within the scope of the 1992 FDA policy statement concerning regulation of products derived from new plant varieties, including those developed through biotechnology (US-FDA 1992).
 EPA has authority over the use of pesticidal substances and plant-incorporated protectants under the FIFRA as amended (7 USC §136, et seq.) and the FFDCA (21 USC §301, et seq.).
-EPA is currently [¬] reviewing information submitted by the applicant on the efficacy and potential environmental concerns associated with the use of this product.
 There are no other Federal, state, or local permits that are needed prior to the implementation of this action.